 In fact, as FSD Africa research now shows, payroll lending now accounts for a third of all loans in the Zambian banking system and has emerged as the largest contributor to commercial bank loan portfolio growth every year since 2011.
 For several banks, payroll loans account for well over half of their total loan book.
 Government employees are responsible for nearly three quarters of outstanding loan schemes in mid-2014 and had the highest incidence of multiple borrowing.

 Always controversial, payroll lending undoubtedly fuels consumer spending but, for those who have a payslip, it also provides financial access and a measure of economic empowerment.
 For example, spending on housing in Zambia rose by 117% from 2006 to 2010, and much of this can be attributed to the availability of payroll loans.
 But the reality is that lenders pay little attention to the reasons for borrowing.
 They make credit decisions based on the creditworthiness of the employer rather than of the borrower.
-And so an environment develops in which in which the credit assessment process is relatively simple and there are strong incentives to over-lend.
+And so an environment develops iich in which the credit assessment process is relatively simple and there are strong incentives to over-lend.

 Getting the right regulatory balance is therefore a big challenge.
 Easy credit in an unfettered environment sees consumers “dance with the devil”, and with little protection.
 Stifle access to credit and consumers are denied the opportunity to, quite literally, put a roof on their house.

 Take, for example, the case of Mopani Copper Mines.
 Mopani is the biggest mining employer in Zambia according to Bloomberg, Africa’s second-largest copper producer, with 20,000 workers.
 At the end of 2015, the Lusaka Times reported that 3,051 workers were being laid off in response to the fall in the price of copper as part a debt reduction strategy by Glencore, Mopani’s owner.
 Many of those laid off had loans outstanding to commercial banks.
-These banks, it was alleged, had prior access to the retrenchment compensation that the workers were entitled to, with the result that workers received far less cash compensation than they were expecting.
+These banks, it was alleged, had prior access to the retrenchment compensation that the workers were entitled to, with the result that workers received far less ation than they were expecting.

 The devil is the detail but it is the detail that can create disastrous outcomes for people in living in vulnerable circumstances.
 Events like Mopani shine a spotlight on the relationship between labour markets and financial markets (is Mopani a story about workers’ rights or consumers’ rights?) and on the effectiveness of the contractual arrangements behind these loans.
 What did the loan agreements actually say?
 When the mineworker signed the loan agreement confirming that he understood all the terms and conditions (T&Cs), did he really understand them?
 Did anyone test that?
 Who actually explained the T&Cs to him – the bank?
 The employer? – and how much time did anyone actually take to explain the T&Cs?

 The Zambian authorities have moved to deal with the threats posed by payroll lending.
-The Banking and Financial Services Act limits the total amount of debt repayments and other deductions to 60% of gross income, leaving a minimum of 40% of gross pay as take-home or disposable pay.
+The Banking and Financial Services Act limits the total amount of debt repayments and other deductions to 60% of gross income, leaving a minimum of 40% of gro-home or disposable pay.
 Interest rate caps were imposed on micro-lenders in January 2013 in a well-meant attempt to keep the lid on the cost of borrowing for consumers: the caps have, rightly, been removed now because they seemed to be having no dampening effect on the payroll lending industry and were even encouraging lenders to pursue lending strategies that were introducing systemic risk into the market.

 Now, the Bank of Zambia, with support from FSD Africa, has launched a Market Monitoring System that will regularly gather much more granular data on credit market developments and trends so that problems can be picked up at an early stage.